No. 1 Gonzaga outlasts No. 17 Saint Mary's, wins WCC tourney

 - Oops!Something went wrong.Please try again later.

+Gonzaga still found a way to pick apart one of the nation's toughest defenses and win another West Coast Conference title.

+These Zags are deep, dangerous and may be poised for another extended March run.

-LAS VEGAS (AP) — Andrew Nembhard scored 19 points, Rasir Bolton added 18 and top-ranked Gonzaga outlasted No. 17 Saint Mary's 82-69 Tuesday night to win its eighth West Coast Conference tournament title in nine years.
+Andrew Nembhard scored 19 points, Rasir Bolton added 18 and top-ranked Gonzaga outlasted No. 17 Saint Mary's 82-69 Tuesday night to win its eighth WCC tournament title in nine years.

+''Their offense is as good as any in the country,'' Saint Mary's coach Randy Bennett said. ''There's a lot of things you have to do right to have a chance and we did that for a while, but you have to do it for 40 minutes.''

-The Zags (26-3) had one big run in the first half to build a 10-point lead in its 25th straight WCC title game, but spent much of the night trying to shake the gritty Gaels.
+Gonzaga (26-3) spent a good portion of its 25th straight WCC title game trying to shake the gritty Gaels.
+The Zags had a hard time getting out in transition, had to work through multiple options to get decent looks and found passing lanes clogged with Gaels.

 The Gaels (25-7) managed to slow the game's pace to its liking, preventing the Zags from getting out in transition for easy baskets.
 Gonzaga still found a way to outscore Saint Mary's, making 16 of 23 shots in the second half to win its 20th WCC tournament title.